-To keep matters simple, Julia doesn’t enforce strict typing, and yet is blazing fast.
+To keep matters simple, Julia is blazing fast and doesn’t enforce strict typing.
 Here are some benchmarks:

 As you can see, Julia is slightly worse than C but blows Java and Python out of the water.
 And what sort of eye-candy does Julia offer?

 Well, here’s the implementation of a function for calculating the hypotenuse of a right triangle:

 Finally, while most of the Julia ecosystem is heavily tilted towards mathematical work, I believe it has a bright general-purpose future.